hitobito/hitobito.github.io/docs/Contributing.md

 * [Local Setup](https://github.com/hitobito/hitobito/blob/master/doc/development/01_setup.md)
 * [Guidelines](https://github.com/hitobito/hitobito/blob/master/doc/development/03_guidelines.md)

+# Getting access to the root user

+Once the development environment is set up, you'll want to get a login for the root user.
+This can be achieved by navigating to the 'Forgot password?' page and requesting a new password for the root user, whose email is defined in `config/settings.yml`.
+This will generate an email containing a link to reset the password.
+The easiest way to read this email is to set up Mailcatcher as described [here](https://github.com/hitobito/hitobito/blob/master/doc/development/01_setup.md#mailcatcher).

+At the moment, this is the way to go.
+However, there is ongoing discussion about simplifying this process, see [hitobito/hitobito#515](https://github.com/hitobito/hitobito/issues/515).

 # Before submitting your pull-request:

 * run all tests, see https://github.com/hitobito/hitobito/blob/master/doc/development/01_setup.md#tests (a simple `rake` does not execute all tests for perfomance reasons).